joyofpw/wire-render-pattern/README.md

 ### The render_scripts.php file

-This is a partial file used both in header.php and footer.php to render the contents of the scripts loaded in home.php.
+This is a partial file used both in `header.php` and `footer.php` to render the contents of the scripts loaded in `home.php`.

 ```php
 <?php